Jason Nixon: Environmental views

-After the 2019 Alberta general election, Nixon was appointed Minister of Environment and Parks.

 According to a biography on his website, he has worked in Alberta's oil and gas industry.
 His wife works for a pipeline company.

 While Nixon was the Leader of the Opposition in Alberta, he was vocal in his opposition to the proposed Bighorn Wildland Provincial Park, calling the plan a: "foreign-funded plot to wall off the back country to Albertans who call the region home."

 As the newly appointed Minister, he announced plans to stop the project entirely.[Nixon said] that he is pleased that the NDPs plans to make changes to the Big Horn Country will not happen.
 “They are completely stopped,” he said, adding that the UCP is looking at increasing investment in the area.Other plans include possibly re-writing Alberta's provincial park legislation to be more friendly to agribusiness, forestry, mining, and oil and gas extraction, and cancelling Alberta's climate leadership plan that was implemented under the previous NDP government.

-Contribution in government

-Jason Nixon sponsored the following bills: